Mugisha8/life-prognosis-management-tool/README.md

 Login: Logs in a user.
 Admins can initiate new user registration and download user data, while patients can view and update their profiles and calculate life expectancy.
 Exit: Closes the application.

-Example Commands

-Login Example
-Select "LOGIN" from the menu.
-Enter your email and password.

-Complete Registration Example
-Select "Complete Registration" from the menu.
-Follow the on-screen prompts to enter user details.
+Please follow the on-screen prompts to enter user details.

-Known Issues
+!!
+Important Remarks !!

 Ensure you have the necessary permissions to execute Bash scripts on your system.
 Compatibility issues may arise if not running on a Unix-like environment or using Git Bash on Windows.